artemisln/artemisln/README.md

 - 👋 Hi, my name is Artemis, I'm 15 years old and I have been interested in coding for five years.
-I'm currently learning JS.
+I'm currently learning Machine Learning and Data Management.
 - 👀 I come from Greece and I'm looking forward to studying computer science once I finish high school.